-Inter's Lukaku scores late & sent off in Juve draw
+Lukaku sent off for celebrating late goal at Juve

 Inter captain Samir Handanovic and Cuadrado were also shown red cards after the final whistle.

-Following Lukaku's penalty and the second yellow card that followed it for celebrating in front of Juventus fans, scuffles broke out between players from both sides and continued down the tunnel.
+Following Lukaku's penalty and the second yellow card that followed it, scuffles broke out between players from both sides and continued down the tunnel.

 Defending Coppa Italia champions Inter are without a win in five matches and their poor form has heaped pressure on manager Simone Inzaghi.